arsalanfarooq12/healthtracker/README.md

 ---

-## For Linux Users
+## Linux Setup

-Run the setup script:
+Run the script:

 ```bash
 . ./linuxsetup.sh
 ```

-This will handle environment setup, install dependencies, and start the Flask app.
+This automates virtual environment setup, dependency installation, and app startup.

 ---

 ## Notes

-* User data is stored in `user/userdata.csv`.
+* Data is saved in `user/userdata.csv`.
-* Each BMI entry updates the line chart automatically.
+* Each new entry updates the BMI trend line.
-* Fully tested on Linux.
+* Tested and stable on Linux.
-* Windows script tested via Wine; native testing recommended.
+* Windows script works under Wine; native testing still required.